UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_12.md

 </center>

 Notes: There are several different ways to represent colours.
-You might arleady have heard of RGB (red, green, blue) or CMYK (cyan, magenta, yellow, black) where different amount of a set of base colours are combined to create all possible colours.
+You might already have heard of RGB (red, green, blue) or CMYK (cyan, magenta, yellow, black) where different amounts of a set of base colours are combined to create all possible colours.

 When discussing colours in the context of data visualization, We will be describing them with the parameters “hue”, “saturation” and “lightness”.

 The left schematic in this slide is a 2D circular representation including only hue and saturation.
-When we add lightness this circle grows into cylinder with lightness as the height.
+When we add lightness, this circle grows into a cylinder with lightness as the height.

-On the next slide we will break down exactly what each of these three parameters represent.
+On the next slide, we will break down exactly what each of these three parameters represents.

 ---